MohammadKeifari/ChemCalc/README.md

 ### 3. Reaction Definition and Syntax

-ChemCalc supports multiple ways to define chemical reactions, from simple to complex:
+ChemCompute supports multiple ways to define chemical reactions, from simple to complex:

 #### Simple Syntax